 One of the following forms of ID will be required at the Family Pantry for each member of the household.
 Orignials or copies will be accepted.

-Mass Health Card or other Health Insurance Card, EBT Card, Library Card, Public Transit Card, Referral from a Social Service Agency, Birth certificate, Driver’s License, Government Issued Identification Card, school record or Passport
+Mass Health Card or other Health Insurance Card, EBT Card, Library Card, Public Transit Card, Referral from a Social Service Agency, Birth Certificate, Driver’s License, Government Issued Identification Card, school record, current piece of mail, or Passport.
+If you do not have any of these options, please speak to the volunteer and they can help.

 VERIFICATION OF HOME ADDRESS